ComradeYellowCitrusFruit/C--/README.md

 \\ \- Divide active memory cell by next memory cell \
 \> \- Move to next memory cell \
 \< \- Move to last memory cell \
-\` \- Set registers (more details later) \
-\@ \- Call the system, and then places the return value in the next memory cell (actually @s it on twitter.com, but whatever) \
 \( \- Start while loop \
 \) \- End while loop \
 \{ \- Start if loop \
 \} \- End if loop \
-\: \- Compare the active memory cell and next memory cell \
+\@ \- Print character from active memory cell \
 \$ \- Gets user input into the active memory cell \
 \! \- Bitshifts the current active memory cell to the left by the next memory cell \
 \? \- Bitshifts the current active memory cell to the right by the last active memory cell \
+\a \- Sets the varible a to the active memory cell \
+\b \- Sets the varible b to the active memory cell \
+\c \- Sets the varible c to the active memory cell \
+\d \- Sets the varible d to the active memory cell \
+\e \- Sets the varible e to the active memory cell \
+\f \- Sets the varible f to the active memory cell \
+\A \- Sets the active memory cell to the varible a \
+\B \- Sets the active memory cell to the varible b \
+\C \- Sets the active memory cell to the varible c \
+\D \- Sets the active memory cell to the varible d \
+\E \- Sets the active memory cell to the varible e \
+\F \- Sets the active memory cell to the varible f \
 \~ \- Easy Segfault (only way to exit (unless you are smart)) \

 # Advanced Syntax

-## Assembly convertion

-Each file is converted to a single assembly function.
-The name of the function will be at the top of the file on the first line.

-## Set Registers Syntax

-Sets up the registers for a system call.
-The last active memory cell is set to the eax register.
-The second to last active memory cell is set to the edi register.
-The thrid to last active memory cell is set to the esi register.
-The fourth to last active memory cell is set to the edx register.

 ## While loop syntax

-While loops repeat if the last comparison made evaluates to not equal.
-Comparisons must be made before the end of loop or else it is fucking meaning less.
+While loops repeat if the current active memory cell is unequal to zero.